Breast Augmentation

-Breast augmentation before (left) and after (right).
+Breast augmentation before (left) and after (right)

-One of the first decisions to make during your consultation is whether you would like silicone or saline implants.
-Saline implants are round (as opposed to “shaped”) and are filled with a sterile saline solution.
-If the implant were to break or rupture (extremely uncommon), your body naturally reabsorbs the saline, and your breast implant manufacturer’s warranty would pay for the replacement and second surgery.
-Saline implants are also less expensive compared to silicone; in general, you will save about a $1000 when choosing saline.
+One of the first decisions to make during your consultation is whether you would like silicone or saline breast implants.
+Saline implants are round (as opposed to "shaped") and are filled with a sterile saline solution.
+If the implant were to break or rupture (extremely uncommon), your body naturally reabsorbs the saline, and your breast implant manufacturer's warranty would pay for the replacement and second surgery.
+Saline implants are also less expensive compared to silicone; in general, you will save about $1,000 when choosing saline.
 The disadvantages of saline breast implants involve the look and feel of the actual implants.
 Saline implants feel less natural compared to silicone.
 They also tend to ripple more along the edges, which is often visible thru the skin, especially over time.

-Silicone implants were re-approved by the FDA for use in breast augmentation for women over 22 years old in 2006.
+Silicone implants were re-approved by the FDA in 2006 for use in breast augmentation for women over 22 years old.
 They are filled with a soft, pliable silicone gel.
 The gel feels a bit more like natural breast tissue.
 If the implant leaks (even less common than saline leaking) the gel remains within the implant shell, and it does not travel to other parts of your body.
 Silicone does not ripple as much as saline and looks more natural under your skin over time.
 Silicone implants can either be smooth round, textured round, or textured shaped.
 The advantage of a textured, or rough surfaced, implant is that some studies have shown them to reduce the incidence of capsular contracture (see below) when compared to smooth surfaced implants.
-“Shaped” implants resemble the natural breast contour by having less fullness in the upper pole and more fullness in the lower poles, bottom of the implant.
+"Shaped" implants resemble the natural breast contour by having less fullness in the upper pole and more fullness in the lower poles, bottom of the implant.
 Some women feel that these shaped implants, while still offering an augmentation, help keep them looking more natural.

 Another important consideration to discuss with Dr. Marshall is where the implants are going to be placed.
 The implants can be placed on-top of the pectoralis (chest) muscle, a “subglandular” location, or underneath it, the “submuscular” position.

-“Subglandular” breast implants are placed on-top of the muscle and under the breast tissue.
+Subglandular breast implants are placed on-top of the muscle and under the breast tissue.
 One of the advantages to this location is less pain after surgery and faster recovery.
-This means you’ll be back to exercising 2-3 weeks sooner than if you have the implants placed under the muscle.
-Another advantage is that you avoid the possibility of developing what is called an “animation deformity” (see below video); this is visibly seeing the implants move under your muscle when those muscles are flexed.
+This means you'll be back to exercising 2-3 weeks sooner than if you have the implants placed under the muscle.
+Another advantage is that you avoid the possibility of developing what is called an "animation deformity" (see below video); this is visibly seeing the implants move under your muscle when those muscles are flexed.
 The main disadvantage of placing the implants in the subglandular position is the increase risk of capsular contracture, see below.
-Capsular contracture was extremely common in the 1980’s as the majority of breast implants were place in the subglandular position.
-This lead to plastic surgeons in the 1990’s to start placing the implants in the submuscular plane.
+Capsular contracture was extremely common in the 1980's as the majority of breast implants were place in the subglandular position.
+This lead to plastic surgeons in the 1990's to start placing the implants in the submuscular plane.
 Dr. Marshall still utilizes the subglandular plane, and he takes steps during your surgery to reduce the incidence of capsular contracture.
-He will also encourage you to perform “breast implant displacement” exercises 1-2 times per day after surgery.
+He will also encourage you to perform "breast implant displacement" exercises 1-2 times per day after surgery.

-“Submuscular” breast implants are placed under the chest, pectoralis muscles.
+Submuscular breast implants are placed under the chest, pectoralis muscles.
 This procedure involves 1-2 weeks more downtime and is associated with greater pain immediately after surgery.
 The greatest advantage of placing the implants in the submuscular position is the reduction in capsular contracture.
 While there is still a risk of it developing, those risks are lower when compared to subglandular positioning of the implants.
 Submuscular placement of the implants also provide another layer of coverage for the implant under the skin.
 For lean women or women with thin skin and breast tissue, the muscle may help conceal the implant from being visible thru the skin.
 This is especially true in the upper, inner part of the breast, the cleavage line.

 When breast implants are placed under the muscle, the implants can be seen moving when the muscles are contracted.
 The video linked below demonstrates several different severities of this happening.
 Usually, the implants moving is mild and not too noticeable.
 However, it can be more severe, as in the second patient in this video.
 Animation deformities are never seen when implants are placed above the muscle.

-Breast Implant Incision Placement
+Transaxillary Incision Placement

-There are three common locations to place incisions when performing a breast augmentation and breast implants.
-Transaxillary incisions are place in your armpit, but using this approach prohibits the use of silicone implants; in other words, only saline implants can be place using these incisions.
+Transaxillary incisions are placed in your armpit, but using this approach prohibits the use of silicone implants; in other words, only saline implants can be placed using these incisions.
 Another disadvantage to this approach is the incision is visible when wearing certain dresses, tank-tops, and bathing suits.

 Another possible incision location is around the areola, or periareolar.
 These incisions usually heal very well with minimal visibility.
 However, if there are any healing issues with the incision, they will be noticeable.
 Silicone or saline implants can be used thru this incision, however, the rates of capsular contracture are higher after using the periareolar incisions.
 Another downside to the incisions around areola is that sensory nerves can be cut that sometimes permanently decrease sensation to the nipples.